Skip to main content

 What's the purpose of this app?

-ClutchChess trains the part of chess most apps ignore: deciding under the clock.
-In a real game, knowing the right move isn't enough.
-You have to find it before your time runs out, and you have to keep playing well after that.
-ClutchChess turns that into the actual test.
-Every puzzle has a per-move timer, and your rating goes up faster when you solve quickly and with the clock pressing down on you.
-The goal is simple: close the gap between your puzzle rating and what you actually do in real games.
+It trains the part of chess most apps ignore: deciding under the clock.
+Knowing the right move isn't enough if you can't find it before your time runs out.
+Every puzzle has a per-move timer, and your rating climbs faster when you solve quickly under pressure, closing the gap between your puzzle rating and how you actually play.

 How is this different from traditional puzzle apps?

-Most puzzle apps ask one question: do you know the right move?
-Your rating just tracks accuracy.
-ClutchChess asks a second question: can you find it under pressure?
-Your speed and how much time was on the clock both change your rating, the way they change real game results.
+Most apps ask one question: do you know the right move?
+ClutchChess asks a second: can you find it under pressure?
+Your speed and the time left both move your rating, the way they decide real games.

 Three concrete differences:

 • It's not just spot-the-move.
-Every puzzle plays out interactively against Stockfish for several moves.
-You don't just need to find one good move; you need to keep the advantage through the continuation.
-Sloppy follow-up gets punished, the way a real game would punish it.
+Every puzzle plays out against Stockfish for several moves, so you have to keep the advantage through the continuation.
+Sloppy follow-up gets punished, like in a real game.

 • You don't need the engine's perfect move.
 Hold the objective (convert the win, save the draw, hold the endgame) and the puzzle counts as solved.
 You're training realistic decisions, not memorising top engine lines.

 • It splits your weakness apart.
-Instead of one puzzle rating, you get five sub-ratings, one for each kind of pressure scenario: Bullet Panic, Chaos, Conversion, Survival, and Endgame Pressure.
-So you can actually see “I'm fine in tactics but I blow winning endgames” and train exactly that.
+Instead of one rating, you get five, one per pressure scenario: Bullet Panic, Chaos, Conversion, Survival, and Endgame Pressure.
+So you can see “I'm fine in tactics but I blow winning endgames” and train exactly that.

-On top of that, if you link your Chess.com or Lichess account, ClutchChess looks at your last two months of rated games and tells you specifically where you lose under pressure, then recommends drills targeting that weakness.
+And if you link your Chess.com or Lichess account, it reads your last two months of rated games to pinpoint where you lose under pressure, then recommends drills for it.

 Who is this app for?